 Material quality is excellent, with attractive inserts breaking up the dashboard surface and brightening up the interior nicely for all occupants.
 Behind the steering wheel, dials have been replaced with a configurable screen and the steering wheel itself is home to numerous controls, allowing you to carry out several functions without taking your eyes off the road.

 Equipment, options & accessories

 You have three trim-level choices when buying a V60 Recharge: R-Design, Inscription, and Polestar Engineered.
 R-Design is already one of the higher V60 specifications, so the level of standard equipment is generous.
-The V60 Recharge also boasts an extensive array of passive and active safety systems, discussed in greater detail in the Reliability & Safety section.
+The V60 Recharge also boasts an extensive array of passive and active safety systems.

 In addition to across-the-board V60 features such as automatic headlights, a powered tailgate, front and rear parking sensors, heated front seats, a powered driver's seat with lumbar support, a nine-inch touchscreen infotainment system, smartphone connectivity and sat nav, the R-Design adds a raft of interior and exterior styling enhancements, along with contoured sports seats with Nappa leather and textile upholstery, a head-up display, 18-inch alloy wheels with a five double-spoke design, a leather sports steering wheel,